MarianoChaves/pygent/docs/getting-started.md

 to leave the session.
 You can also launch a simple web interface with `pygent-ui` (requires the `ui` extra).

+Use `/help` inside the CLI to list available commands.
+The helper shows `/cmd` to run a raw shell command, `/cp` to copy files into the workspace and `/new` to restart the conversation while keeping the current runtime.

 ### Tool usage

 During the conversation the assistant can call several built-in tools. `bash`